yassersamir/AppointmetDoctorPatient/README.md

   -JAVA 8

 # Entity Classes :
-  -Patient
+  1-Patient
-  -Doctor
+  2-Doctor
-  -ApointmentSlot – a class representing a time slot when a particular doctor is available for a visit -Appointment – a class representing an appointment made by Patient to see Doctor at a particular ApointmentSlot
+  3-ApointmentSlot – a class representing a time slot when a particular doctor is available for a visit 4-Appointment – a class representing an appointment made by Patient to see Doctor at a particular ApointmentSlot

 # Relashionships
   -Doctor __ AppointmentSlot   ont to many